paradigmxyz/reth/book/run/sync-op-mainnet.md

 # Sync OP Mainnet

-To sync OP mainnet, the Bedrock datadir needs to be imported to use ase starting point.
+To sync OP mainnet, the Bedrock datadir needs to be imported to use as starting point.
-Blocks lower than the OP mainnet Bedrock fork, are built on the OVM and cannot be executed with EVM.
+Blocks lower than the OP mainnet Bedrock fork, are built on the OVM and cannot be executed on the EVM.
-For this reason, the chain segment from genesis until Bedrock, must be manually imported to circumvent execution in the pipeline.
+For this reason, the chain segment from genesis until Bedrock, must be manually imported to circumvent execution in reth's sync pipeline.

 Importing OP mainnet pre-bedrock requires exported data: